koljagralla/turbogate/readme.md

 Turbogate is a micro framework and code generator aimed at building truly serverless, well validated, well documeted REST APIs using AWS CDK Typescript in turbo speed.

-**V1.0.0 is completed, the only thing missing some documentation here which will follow soon.**
+**V1.0.0 is completed, the only thing missing is some documentation here which will follow soon.**

 <!-- # Installation
 Turbogate has three runtime dependencies which you most probably will already have installed in a Typescript CDK project[^1].